 Gryll: I may be ambitious, but I'm not crazy.

-- Subverted in 3, in which one Vorcha shows remarkable intelligence, doesn't speak in You No Take Candle, and is at the very least Affably Evil — and smart enough to tell Shepard he's not stupid enough to betray him/her or Aria.
+- Subverted in 3, in which one Vorcha shows remarkable intelligence, doesn't speak in You No Take Candle, and is at the very least Affably Evil — and smart enough to tell Shepard he's not stupid enough to betray them or Aria.

 - Angry Guard Dog: Varren.
 Duh.